KissLog-net/KissLog.Documentation/source/on-premises/azure/installation-guide.rst

 Scale up App Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To scale up an App Service, select the "Scale up (App Service plan)" menu from the left.
+To scale up the App Service, select the "Scale up (App Service plan)" menu from the left.
 Choose a new Plan.
 Click "Select" to apply.

 .. figure:: images/installation-guide/kisslog-backend-AppService-scale-up.png
     :alt: Scale up App Service